idaviktoria/CIBUS/README.md

 * After making a new branch and checking out to it, you can stage and commit as usual
 * `git branch -d <local branch name>` to delete a branch locally
 * `git push origin --delete <remote branch name>` to delete a branch remotely
+* To rename a branch, start by switch to the branch and then type `git branch -m <new name>`.
+We then need to update the remote repository by typing `git push origin -u <new_name>` followed by `git push origin --delete <old_name>`.
+The last step is not neccesary if your is only on your local machine

 ### Troubleshooting
 * If you get an error when running a command, try adding the `-f` flag (f stands for force) to execute the command despite the error